12 May CIA Exam Pass Rates: Breakdown

 This small factoid has some intimidating implications.
 Compare the CIA exam pass rates with those of the CPA exam; over the last 10 or so years, the average pass rate for the CPA was closer to 50%.

 What does this mean?
-If you though the CPA exam was tough, the CIA exam is going to blow you away.
+If you thought the CPA exam was tough, the CIA exam is going to blow you away.

 Part of the reason for this difference is pass rates between these two courses is the educational requirements that need to be fulfilled before taking each one.
 While qualifying to take the CPA exam requires around 5 years of accounting-related education, the CIA exam can be taken by individuals with only an Associate’s degree, provided they have enough work experience.